 Religious organisations are permitted to process information to administer membership or contact details.

-We may also process data if it is necessary for the performance of a contract with you, or to take steps to enter into a contract.
-An example of this would be processing your data in connection with the hire of church facilities.

 Where your information is used other than in accordance with one of these legal bases, we will first obtain your consent to that use.

 Sharing your personal data